Wolf195/Minigames/README.md

-# Minigames
+## Minigames
-This Is where you can post any issues you found with a game or server
+This Is where you can post any issues you found with a game or Minigames Server.

+## Known Bugs
+None

 ## Issue Template